kub5on/fanuc-positioner-welding/README.md

-## Bachelor's thesis - "Usage example of 2-axis positioner during the welding process"
+"Usage example of 2-axis positioner during the welding process"

 Project demonstrates how the welding process can be robotized in the industry using *FANUC ArcMate 100iC* robot.
 The most important parts that have been done are mentioned below.